-Transamerica Stable Value Option - Each Fund may invest a portion of its assets in the Transamerica Stable Value Option.
+Transamerica Stable Value Option - Each Fund may invest a portion of its assets in the Transamerica Stable Value Option, a group annuity contract or "stable value contract" issued by TLIC, an affiliate of the Trustee.
 A stable value contract is designed to be a conservative investment with a primary emphasis on preservation of capital.
 The Transamerica Stable Value Option provides a specific interest rate declared from time to time by TLIC as well as a guarantee of the amounts invested in the contract plus accrued interest.
 Although stable value contracts are designed to preserve capital, it is possible that a Fund could lose money through its investment in the Transamerica Stable Value Option.